KumaV1/Custom-Modifiers-in-Melvor/ModCreatorReadme.md

 ## Translation of new monster type
 When adding a new monster type yourself, it's important that you also include the two following translation keys.
+It's also important that you set those keys up to not be prefixed by your mod's name.
+Check the `TranslationManager` for more info on that.

 Though, if you end up forgetting, the logic of the mod will simply display the type names provided during creation, for every language.
 It won't result in an "UNDEFINED TRANSLATION" text appearing.